hirobius/memory-game/team-agreement.md

 ## How will you raise concerns to members who are not adequately contributing?
 Remind that this is a safe place
-Talk to the Group about it and work through it together Lowest Level
+Talk to the Group about it and work through it together Lowest Level method
 Let them Know, no nonsense
 Daily accountability
 Communication

 ### How and when will you escalate the conflict if your resolution attempts are unsuccessful?
-Initially Handle at the lowest level, then up the chain
+Initially handle with the Lowest Level method, then up the chain

 ## Communication

+Utilization of GitHub Projects for visibility / transparency / clarity on team assignments & priorities

 ### Nights & Weekend Communication:
 Utilize Regular Comm.
-Tools
+Tools: Referred to in Work Plan below

 Fridays and Sundays are Catch-up days / Flex Days

+Evening participation for regular class hours is mandatory, any extra time spent is fair game, so long as everyone is in agreement and on board with the additional work being completed during these hours

 ### What is your strategy for ensuring everyone’s voice is heard?
 Turn-based accountability: going in a circle to make sure everyone put in their .02